“ONSEN GUESTHOUSE TSUTAYA” is a very historical hot spring inn that was founded by

-Toyotomi Hideyoshi built a castle in just two months in order to conquer the Odawara castle.
-It’s been said that he constructed the stone bath in Sokokura, Hakone during that time to heal the wounds and exhaustion of the soldiers.
+Toyotomi Hideyoshi has built a castle in only two months in order to conquer the Odawara castle.
+It has been said that he constructed stone baths in Sokokura to care for wounded and exhausted soldiers.

-Sokokura hot spring was the pioneer of Toji, a therapeutic Onsen with its high temperature eaux chlorurees sodiques faibles and simple hot springs that flow out from the cracks of the rocks, where Sengoku warlords healed their wounds as a “hidden hot spring” as well as received moxibustion treatment and diet therapy from the accommodation owner.
+Sokokura hot spring was the pioneer of Toji, a therapeutic Onsen with its high temperature sodium chloride water and simple hot springs that flow out from cracks of rocks, where Sengoku warlords healed their wounds as a “hidden hot spring” as well as received moxibustion treatment and diet therapy from the accommodation owner.

 It is a smaller public bath looking at Yachiyo bridge.
 “Izuaoishi” which has a silky texture and highly effective far-infrared rays are hardly produced domestically, and is a very rare stone that has been called “phantom stone” in recent years.